History

 Geology of the Yanacocha District, Department of Cajamarca (INGEMMET, 1998)

-The Colpayoc property is underlain by a Cretaceous marine sedimentary sequence including massive, thick bedded limestone in outcrop which has been folded into a northwest trending syncline verging both northwest and southeast.
+The El Ferrol Claim, formerly part of the Colpayoc Project, is underlain by a Cretaceous marine sedimentary sequence including massive, thick bedded limestone in outcrop which has been folded into a northwest trending syncline verging both northwest and southeast.

 Folding was followed by, or contemporaneous with, a mid-Miocene magmatic event that emplaced a granodioritic intrusive complex into the limestone sequence.
 Ground magnetics outline an area roughly two kilometers in diameter that indicate the intrusive is present at depth underlying much of the southern portion of the property.
 Historic scout drilling by Newcrest demonstrates that some areas along the perimeter of the magnetic anomaly (granodiorite intrusion) have formed exoskarn alteration in the host limestone.